 Alex Soojung-Kim Pang studies people, and technology, and the worlds they make.
 His work explores how our interactions with computers change the way we think about ourselves, and how we value (or devalue) human memory and cognition.
 Pang is a senior consultant at Strategic Business Insights, a Menlo Park, CA consulting and research firm.
 He also has two academic appointments: he is a visitor at the Peace Innovation Lab at Stanford University, and an Associate Fellow at Oxford University's Saïd Business School.
-His book The Distraction Addiction explains how users can redesign their relationships with technologies to help them be calmer and sharper, and will be published by Little, Brown and Company in 2013.
-(It will also appear in Dutch, Russian, Chinese and Korean.)
+His book The Distraction Addiction explains how users can redesign their relationships with technologies to help them be calmer and sharper, and appears in Dutch, Russian, Chinese and Korean.Read More

 The Distraction Addiction: Getting the Information You Need and the Communication You Want, Without Enraging Your Family, Annoying Your Colleagues, and Destroying Your Soul